Purchase costs 2026

 Typical fees: 1 % of the purchase price, at least €1,500–2,000.
 For more complex purchases (developers, renovation properties) higher.
 A good lawyer checks charges, defects and licences — and is worth the money.

-How high is the AJD on a mortgage?
+Who pays the AJD on a mortgage?

 Mortgage advice — free and without obligation